aschet/x3p/src/MATLAB/X3PToolbox/README.txt

 === INSTALLATION AND TESTING ===

 This package contains a MATLAB toolbox for reading and writing X3P files.
-It is compiled for Win64 and has been tested with MATLAB R2013a.
+It has been tested with MATLAB R2024a.
 To use it simply place the contents of the archive in a directory, e.g., c:\X3PToolbox.
 Within MATLAB, add the path to this toolbox to the command path with:

 >> addpath c:\X3PToolbox